 Further clarifications:

 It is often helpful to specify when a class is distinct from other classes for a better understanding of the traits necessary for the instances of a class.
 Note that distinct classes may nevertheless share some common instances, and the substance of instances of some class may even be instances of another class for some phase of existence or carriers of instances of other classes.
-For example, the substance of a bottle for liquids may be a labelled blood sample for some time.
-A magnetic disc may be a carrier of some text for some time.
+For example, the substance of a bottle for liquids may be a labelled blood sample for some period of time.
+A magnetic disc may be a carrier of some text for some period of time.

-It is important to point the reader to non-obvious cases where the class applies, borderline cases and important applicable contexts.
+It is important to point the reader to non-obvious cases where the class applies, borderline cases, and important applicable contexts.

 Examples of instances should be given in the foreseen separate section (see example template instructions) and therefore should, in general, not appear in the scope note proper.
 The scope note may however refer to some characteristic kinds of things as examples in order to illustrate traits and contexts.
 In some cases it may nevertheless be useful to include the example of a particular instance in a description of a more complex application context.